Matarajin: Origin

 The origin of Matarajin has been a subject of scholarly inquiry for a long time.
 Hayashi Razan (1583-1657) assumed that he developed as a result of conflation between Konpira and a deity associated with Mount Miwa.
 In the Edo period the Tendai priest Kakujin in his Personal Reflections on Matarajin (摩多羅神私考; Matarajin Shikō), published in 1738, wondered if this deity originated in India, China or Japan.

-Art historian Kageyama Haruki proposed in 1954 that he originally developed China, and was introduced to Japan by Buddhist monks.
+Art historian Kageyama Haruki proposed in 1954 that he originally developed in China, and was introduced to Japan by Buddhist monks.
 He suggested he might have originally developed through the confusion of Taishan Fujun and Mahakala in the context of esoteric Buddhist mandalas.
 Today it is assumed that Matarajin's name was derived from the terms mata and matara, Japanese transcriptions of Sanskrit mātṛkā.
-In the context of historical Japanese Buddhism, it refers to deities associated with pestilence.
+In the context of historical Japanese Buddhism, these labels refer to deities associated with pestilence.
 It could also be a designation for stones or tumuli believed to be places where tengu or foxes manifested.
 Bernard Faure suggests that initially the name Matarajin referred to either the collective of so-called "Seven Mothers", known from the Enmaten mandala, or to the god or gods ruling over them, namely Mahakala, Yama and Vinayaka, though he emphasizes the entities designated by it were at first "ill-defined".
 Hasuike Toshitaka attempts to instead etymologically connect Matarajin to Zoroastrian Mithra, but this proposal found no support among other researchers.

 Narratives

-A tale dealing with the origin of Matarajin's veneration in Japan is preserved in Keiran shūyōshū (溪嵐拾葉集; composed ca. 1311-1347).
+A tale dealing with the origin of Matarajin's veneration in Japan is preserved in Keiran shūyōshū (溪嵐拾葉集; composed ca. 1311–1347).

 According to Sujung Kim, most likely the narrative was modeled after an earlier similar tale about Enchin encountering Shinra Myōjin (新羅明神) or another deity or deities, variants of which are known for example from Konjaku Monogatarishū (今昔物語集), Kokon Chomonjū (古今著聞集) and Taiheiki (太平記).
 Variants of the Matarajin narrative instead state that the first Japanese monk to encounter him was Ennin's master Saichō instead, and place the event in Qinglongsi on Mount Tiantai in China, or on Mount Hiei.